Sathiru/Customer-MarketingCampaign-Classification-Model/README.md

 ## Classification Model

+> Split the model to train and test data set.

 ### Model Evaluation Criteria and Metrics:

 On any classification problem the main goal is to minimize the false positive(precision) and false negative(recall) rate.